mlcommons/medperf/docs/mlcubes/mlcube_models.md

     --8<-- "docs/snippets/model_mlcube/infer_unorganized.py"
     ```

-Throughout the next sections, we will wrap this code within an MLCube.
+Throughout the next sections, this code will be wrapped within an MLCube.

 ### Before Building the MLCube

-We will follow the guidlines listed previously in [this section](#before-building-the-mlcube).
-Assume that you were instructed to have your MLCube interface as follows:
+The guidlines listed previously in [this section](#before-building-the-mlcube) will now be applied to the given code base.
+Assume that you were instructed by the benchmark you are participating with to have your MLCube interface as follows:

 - The MLCube should expect input data to be a list of numpy files in a certain folder
 - The MLCube should save the predictions in a compressed numpy file (`.npz`), as key-value pairs of image file ID and its corresponding prediction.
 A prediction should be a vector of length 14 and has to be the output of the Sigmoid activation layer.